smasongarrison/D3mirt/README.md

 An example of how the output can be described could be as follows.

-> > As can be seen, the item vector clustering patterns in Figure X
+> > As can be seen, the item vector clustering patterns in Figure $X$
 > > indicate the presence of foremost two latent dimensions, one aligned
 > > with the $x$-axis and one approaching the $y$-axis.
 The two
 > > dimensions, however, seem to have some within-multidimensional